kaievns/save-your-dosh/README.md

 # Save Your Dosh

-This is a little gem for [heroku](http://heroku.com) that automatically scales dynos in your heroku based app.
+This is a little gem for [heroku](http://heroku.com) that automatically scales dynos in your heroku/rails based app.

 ## Prerequisites